 ABOUT SENATOR JOAN B. LOVELY

-Senator Joan Lovely is in her second term as state Senator for the Second Essex District, comprised of Beverly, Danvers, Peabody, Salem and Topsfield.
+Senator Joan Lovely is in her third term as State Senator for the Second Essex District, comprised of Beverly, Danvers, Peabody, Salem and Topsfield.
 Senator Lovely has been serving in the Massachusetts Senate since January 2013.

 In 1997, Senator Lovely successfully ran for a seat on the Salem City Council and served for 15 years, six as the Ward 3 Councillor, and 9 as a Councillor-at-Large.
-During that time, she served as City Council President and acted as the Council’s liaison to the Board of Directors for the Council on Aging and to the city’s Commission on Disabilities.
+During that time, she served as City Council President, Acting Mayor, and was the Council Liaison to the Council on Aging and Commission on Disabilities.

-Outside of her committee work, Senator Lovely is the Senate Chair of the Legislative Commission on Postpartum Depression and is a member of the Special Senate Committee on Opioid Addiction Prevention, Treatment and Recovery Options.
+Outside of her committee work, Senator Lovely is the Senate Chair of the Ellen Story Commission on Postpartum Depression, and is a member of the Special Senate Committee on Opioid Addiction Prevention, Treatment and Recovery Options.
 She is also a member of the Massachusetts Legislative Aviation Caucus, Boating Caucus, and Gateway Cities Caucus.

-Senator Lovely is a proud parent of three children and currently resides in Salem with her husband Stephen.
-She also enjoys her three dogs, one cat, three chickens, and two ducks.
+Senator Lovely is the proud parent of three children and currently resides in Salem with her husband, Stephen.
+She also enjoys her three Labrador Retrievers, her cat, three chickens and four ducks.